eineLisaa/eineLisaa/README.md

 - 👋 Hi, I’m @eineLisaa
 - 👀 I’m interested in medicine
 - 🌱 I’m currently learning java
-- 💞️ medical informatics Student @HochschuleMannheim
+- 🩺 Medical informatics Student
-- 📫 How to reach me Discord @einelisa
+- 📫 How to reach me: Discord @einelisa

 <!---
 eineLisaa/eineLisaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.